 THE UN-SPORTS CAR

-Initial production was slow, and as a result, Karmann Ghias were in short supply in the U.S. market until the early 1960s and Volkswagen didn’t begin advertising them until 1961.
+Initial production was slow; as a result, Karmann Ghias were in short supply in the U.S. market for the first five years or so and Volkswagen didn’t begin advertising them until 1961.
 VW’s U.S. ad agency, Doyle Dane Bernbach, approached the Karmann Ghia campaign with the same cheek and irreverence as their justly famous Beetle ads, freely admitting the car’s lackluster performance, but trumpeting its reliability, build quality, and Italian style.
 (Naturally, no mention was made of Virgil Exner.)

 Since the Karmann Ghia was based on the Beetle, it evolved as the Beetle did.
 Engine size and power grew steadily, to 1,285 cc (79 cu. in.) in 1965, 1,493 cc (91 cu. in.) in 1966, and 1,585 cc (97 cu. in.) in 1970, the latter offering a whopping 60 gross horsepower (45 kW).
 The later Beetle’s MacPherson strut front suspension didn’t fit under the Karmann Ghia’s fenders, but in 1969, the Karmann Ghia acquired the Beetle’s improved “double-jointed” rear suspension.
 Karmann Ghias also got front disc brakes from 1967, which U.S.-market Beetles never received.